Most extravagant and expensive pearl necklaces of all time

 The pendant was reportedly one of the few jewellery pieces sent off to Austria for safekeeping in 1791 when the monarchs prepared to flee from the Palace of the Tuileries.
 The jewels travelled from the palace to Brussels and Vienna where they were guarded by the queen’s nephew, Emperor Francis II.
 In 1795, these assets were handed over to her only surviving heir, Marie-Thérèse de France, who later gave a portion of it to her niece, the Duchess of Parma.
 The Bourbon-Parma family held it for the next two centuries.

 This timeless pendant comprises a diamond bow motif from which hangs one of the most expensive pearls in the world.
 The 18th-century statement piece was sold to an anonymous bidder at a Geneva auction in 2018.
-It was originally part of a three-strand pearl necklace that sold separately for around USD 2.3 million.
+It was originally part of a three-strand pearl necklace that sold separately for around USD 2.3 million (INR 18 crore approx.).

 La Peregrina pearl necklace

 Considered one of the most famous pearls in the world, the La Peregrina belonged to the personal collection of Elizabeth Taylor.
 The incredible 50.56-carat pear-shaped natural pearl was crested into the iconic diamond necklace designed by Cartier.
-A complete show-stealer, it was a birthday gift to Taylor from her husband, Richard Burton and cost USD 37,000 in 1969.
+A complete show-stealer, it was a birthday gift to Taylor from her husband, Richard Burton and cost USD 37,000 (INR 30 lakh approx.) in 1969.

 The pearl’s history is a longer one still.
 La Peregrina — which stands for ‘the pilgrim’ in Spanish — changed hands among Spanish rulers, including King Phillip II of Spain who got it for his wife, Queen Mary I of England.
 It was also owned by Joseph Napoléon Bonaparte, Napoléon Bonaparte’s elder brother.
 When he was exiled in 1811, this giant pearl was one of the assets he took with him.
 It was willed to Napoléon III after his brother’s death as part of the crown jewels.
 Later, the incredibly rare pearl was sold to the Duke of Abercorn in England from where it ultimately made its way to Taylor’s collection.